 Branding Strategy

-Your brand’s strategy is an important part of your business strategy as a whole.
-Branding strategy will help you define your brand’s voice, personality, values, and goals.
-Your strategy will lead you to your visual style, niche, and your audience.
+Your branding strategy is an important part of your overall business strategy.
+It shapes how your business shows up and how people experience it.
+A strong brand strategy will lead you to your visual style, niche, and your audience.

 Values